Faizan-glitch-os/smit_dart_inClass_task2/README.md

-Second task in dart basics
-how to write conditional statements using if else
+writing conditional statements using if else